TomAugspurger/TomAugspurger.github.io/content/posts/gpu-accelerated-zarr.md

 ---
 title: "GPU-Accelerated Zarr"
-date: 2025-11-24T15:34:55-06:00
+date: 2025-12-11T08:00:00-06:00
-draft: true
 ---

-This post gives detailed background to my PyData Global talk, "GPU-Accelerated Zarr".
+This post gives detailed background to my PyData Global talk, "GPU-Accelerated Zarr" ([slides], and I'll share the video when it's up in a couple months).
 It deliberately gets into the weeds, but I will try to provide some background for people who are new to Zarr, GPUs, or both.

 The first takeaway is that zarr-python [natively supports][zarr-python-gpu] NVIDIA GPUs.
 With a one-line `zarr.config.enable_gpu()` you can configure zarr to return CuPy arrays, which reside on your GPU:

 ```python